-To the Members of the Board of Supervisors of the Santa Cruz County Redevelopment Successor Agency County of Santa Cruz, California
+To the Members of the Board of Supervisors of the Santa Cruz County Redevelopment Successor Agency Santa Cruz, California

-Report on the Financial Statements
+Report on the Basic Financial Statements

-We have audited the accompanying financial statements of the Santa Cruz County Redevelopment Successor Agency (the Agency) as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
+We have audited the accompanying basic financial statements of the Santa Cruz County Redevelopment Successor Agency (the Agency), a fiduciary fund of the County of Santa Cruz, as of and for the fiscal year ended June 30, 2019, and the related notes to the basic financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.

-Management's Responsibility for the Financial Statements
+Management's Responsibility for the Basic Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these basic financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the basic financial statements that are free from material misstatement, whether due to fraud or error.